Users often ask, "Do I need a second license if I want to test things out on a staging or development server?"

-For example, if you tried to use the same Personal License key on both example.com and example.dev, this would work fine!
+If you were to try and use the same personal license key on both example.com and example.test, this would work fine!
 Both sites would receive updates, and you would not get any "out of installs" notices.

-If you tried to use the same Personal License key on example.com, example.dev, example.staging, example.local, and localhost:8888/example, this would work fine!
+Last but not least, if you tried to use the same Personal License key on example.com, example.test, example.staging, example.local, and localhost:8888/example, this would work fine!
 All sites would get updates, and you would not get any "out of installs" notices.

 A: Unfortunately, no, at this time we only support the specific patterns listed above.
 Everything else is assumed to be a "live" site and will count against your install limit.

 Q: What can I do if I want to use a license on a dev site that doesn't fit the criteria listed above on this article?